MarkPearlCoZa/Talk_MovingFromSouthAfricaToNewZealand/TALK_SCRIPT.md

 The way the schooling system works currently is on a decile system.
 You go to school typically in the area where you live.
 Schools are rated based on the socia-economic position of a schools student community.
 Schools in poorer areas get more funding from the Government than schools in areas that are wealthier.
 So a school rated decile 1 would be the poorest of the poor and would get substantial funding compared to a school in the decile 10 that would be the wealthiest areas.
 It's up to the school to do fund raising to make up the difference between what they get from Government and what they want to offer.

 Our son started school and the area we stayed in at the time had two schools - one rated decile 7 and the other rated decile 4.
-He ended up going to the decile 4 school and we were amazed at the facilities and just how great the teachers were.
+He ended up going to the decile 4 school  because they could take him immeditely and we were amazed at the facilities and just how great the teachers were.
 We were pleasantly surprised.
-Since then we have moved areas and so Daniel moved schools and he is now at a decile 6 school.
+Since then we have moved areas and so Daniel has moved schools and he is now at a decile 6 school.
 We haven't been able to tell the difference in the standards, it's seemed pretty much the same.

-At his current school we pay a 'donation' of $100 per year which is in essence the only contribution we make.
+At his current school we pay a 'donation' of $100 per year which is in essence the only contribution we make for his schooling.

 We have found school uniforms were expensive.
 For Daniel's school uniform at his current school he paid $80 - $90